xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 We can then extract the local position within these 32 bytes by using `BitOperations.TrailingZeroCount(int)`.

-But as suggested by Nietras [here](https://mastodon.social/@nietras/110686107948948524), instead of performing the permutation before the `PackSignedSaturate` we could do it after and save 1 permutation per pack, which is quite nice!:
+But as suggested by Nietras [here](https://mastodon.social/@nietras/110686107948948524), instead of performing the permutation before the `PackSignedSaturate` we could do it after the packing and save 1 permutation per pack, which is quite nice!:

 ```c#
 if (r5 != Vector256<int>.Zero)